AssignPrimeIdentity/manifest/README.md

 <img width=100% src=https://user-images.githubusercontent.com/36441664/69475449-ce77ca00-0dff-11ea-964e-cc959db0740a.png>

 This is formed as a partial of _168 (mapping) and 618 (feeding)_ that stand as  [the whole scheme](https://github.com/chetabahana/chetabahana.github.io/wiki/Skema#Implementasi) of The M+F to C1+C2.
+Although the code is already running but however it is not yet user friendly as it could run only in _[GitHub API Platform](https://docs.github.com/en/developers)_.

 <img width=100% src=https://user-images.githubusercontent.com/36441664/86481184-b72b9280-bd79-11ea-899b-51db929fc3d2.png>

-The Pre-release 168 is being developed with _[Passion](https://github.com/chetabahana/chetabahana.github.io/discussions)_ since it was started 7 (seven) years ago.
+The Pre-release 168 is being developed with _[passion](https://github.com/chetabahana/chetabahana.github.io/discussions)_ since it was started 7 (seven) years ago.
 Based on the 19 Cells of 168 vs 618 tabulation then for the 618 it might need another 12 (twelve) years to develope this 10143 to become 1st Release.

 So Be Patient and Stay Tuned!